 Dr. Ram’s research focuses on the interactions between states, intergovernmental organizations (IGOs), and non-governmental organizations (NGOs) in addressing minority rights in Europe and explaining IGO policies.
 Much of her published work has focused on post-communist Central and Eastern Europe and the Roma (Gypsy) minority.
 She has explored the European Union’s influence on government policy, minority groups, and non-governmental organizations (NGOs); the impact of migration on minority representation; and the role of transnational advocacy networks and other factors in agenda-setting and IGO policy-making, including at the World Bank and European Union.
 She is currently studying cooperation between international organizations on overlapping issues, both on a global scale and as part of subregional cooperation in Southeastern Europe.

-A recipient of the Provost’s Promising New Faculty Award (2011) and the College of Social Sciences Faculty Service Award (2020), Dr. Ram has been actively involved in the university at all levels, including as an elected Senator on the Academic Senate and/or Senate Executive Committee for over a decade, Director of the College Honors Program, and co-Chair of the College International Education Committee.
-She has been appointed or elected to more than two dozen other committees and task forces.
+A recipient of the Fulbright Schuman European Union Affairs US Scholar Award (2022-2023), Dr. Ram was also recognized with the College of Social Sciences Faculty Service Award (2020) and the Provost's Promising New Faculty Award (2011).
+She has been actively involved in the university at all levels, including as Department Chair for 4 years, an elected Senator on the Academic Senate for over a decade, an elected university-wide Senator on the Senate Executive Committee (8+ years), Director of the College Honors Program, and co-Chair of the College International Education Committee.
+She has been appointed or elected to more than two dozen other university committees and task forces.

 Dr. Ram's CV.

 "International Organization Autonomy and Issue Emergence: The World Bank’s Roma Inclusion Agenda,”Global Governance: A Review of Multilateralism and International Organizations, 23, no. 4 (Oct.-Dec.
 2017): 565 - 582.